mchineboy/kali-arm-build-scripts/README.md

 located in ~/arm-stuff/kali-arm-build-scripts/chromebook-1.0; the sha1sum for
 the uncompressed image file, the image file compressed via xz, and the sha1sum file for the compressed image file.

+Note from Tyler: I've moved my work to https://bitbucket.org/mchineboy007/kali-arm-build-scripts My reasons for this are numerous.
+But the biggest reason is the recent changes within the GitHub organization itself.
+When they pull their collective heads out of their asses, maybe I'll come back.
+I wasn't a big "enterprise" customer, so they likely won't care.
+But I couldn't justify giving my money to these people anymore.